e-shelter adds Amsterdam data centre to its EU portfolio

 According to NTT Communications, the Netherlands is a key market for the company after already establishing other NTT Group Companies such as NTT Europe, Dimension Data and NTT Security.

-e-Shelter currently has data centres in ten European locations, including Berlin, Frankfurt, Vienna and Zurich – and the company asserts there are further sites planned around the continent.
+e-Shelter currently has data centers in ten European locations, including Berlin, Frankfurt, Vienna and Zurich – and the company asserts there are further sites planned around the continent.